 "Her name is Beth.
 Beth Greene."
 Daryl finally said with a shaking voice and Judith was surprised, because she hadn't expected to hear his voice one more time tonight.
 She had heard that surname before, she was for sure, she just couldn't tell where.
 But then Judith remembered and asked curious "Greene.
 Wasn't that Maggie's maiden name?"

-Still without looking at her Daryl nodded his head, his way too long hair almost covered his whole face.
+Still without looking at her, Daryl nodded his head, his way too long hair almost covered his whole face.
 Oh.
 Beth was Maggie's sister.
 That's why she had reacted that day so sad and touched.
-Judith knew a little about the story how Maggie came to the group.
+Judith knew a little about the story how Maggie had come to the group.
 They had mentioned a farm in their story, but nothing about a sister or any other family member.

 "And why did she take care of me, when I was a baby?"
 Judith asked softly, still afraid that Daryl could stop their conversation and leave her alone.
 Still nervously and feeling uncomfortable the man was playing with his hands, before he began to move and removed the knife with the light brown case, which obviously bothered him, took the weapon instead in his palms and leaned forward, till he supported his elbows on his knees.